 |self||String||Path to get the catalog through API|

 |securityStock||Int32||Minimum number of units to have the product available in one store|

 |location||String||Location of the product.
 It could be as specific as you want, for example, warehouse, hallway, or shelf|

 |Promotion||Array of Objects||Promotions associated with the product (see promotion section)|

-For the first iteration, you are be able to create a catalog through API with a POST request for Catalogs (see the endpoint), via admin ecommerce or via SFTP integration.
+You are be able to create a catalog through API with a POST request for Catalogs (see the endpoint), via admin ecommerce or via SFTP integration.